dutchpool/cdashboard/README.md

 ## Donations

-Besides voting voor de dutch_pool delegates, if you like this Dpos crypto dashboard and it helps you to get organized, we would greatly appreciate if you would consider to show some support by donating to one of the below mentioned addresses.
+Besides voting voor de Dutch Pool delegates, if you like this Dpos crypto dashboard and it helps you to get organized, we would greatly appreciate if you would consider to show some support by donating to one of the below mentioned addresses.

 - OXY: 		902564290011692795X
 - LWF: 		2526916071607963001LWF